kt3k/kocha/README.md

 })
 ```

-Then run it by `tencha` command.
+Then run it by `kocha` command.

-    node_modules/.bin/tencha test.js
+    node_modules/.bin/kocha test.js

 This outputs the report like mocha.